 Like everyone else, eventually, I put away my childhood toys and grew out of that phase of my life.
 Later in elementary school, I discovered my passion for music.
 In grade 5, when I began playing drums in our little school band, I also found the cute girls across the room playing clarinet and flute.
 That year two new passions were found, my love of making music and my love of pretty girls who tossed looks at me while we played.
 A whole new and exciting chapter in my story had just begun.

-I continued playing percussion in band and loved every aspect of the process of music.
-I enjoyed every practice, every song and especially every public performance.
+I continued playing percussion in the band and loved every aspect of the process of music.
+I enjoyed every practice, every song, and especially every public performance.
 This is where I discovered the exhilaration of performing live before an audience.
-Between grade 5 and 9, I also took piano lessons and joined choral groups, both at school and as part of a community vocal ensemble.
+Between grades 5 and 9, I also took piano lessons and joined choral groups, both at school and as part of a community vocal ensemble.